PHP-Prefixer/hello-joomla-world_prefixed/README.md

 It’s super quick to get a [PHP-Prefixer](https://php-prefixer.com/) project up and running.
 Install any library freely.
 PHP-Prefixer will manage your namespaces.

-- **Use the same libraries across all platforms**: Develop your solutions using the same libraries for all the platforms you work in, specifically Joomla, Joomla, Drupal, Laravel, Symfony, Slim Framework, etc.
+- **Use the same libraries across all platforms**: Develop your solutions using the same libraries for all the platforms you work in, specifically WordPress, Joomla, Drupal, Laravel, Symfony, Slim Framework, etc.
 - **Composer + Joomla**: Use Composer for your Joomla projects.
 PHP-Prefixer will process the dependencies to run smoothly along with other third-party plug-ins.
 - **Fully integrated with Git**: Declare your name space configuration and let the service produce the packages.
 No local installation.
 No Phars.
 No new dependencies.